bakhtiyar-ismayil/haproxy/README.md

 docker run -d -p 8080:80 --net mynetwork --name nginx4 nginx

+But remember , you need to change default port from nginx.conf file

+docker exec -it nginx4 /bin/bash

+vim /etc/nginx/conf.d/default.conf

 After that you need to specify this port on haproxy.cfg file

 http://localhost:8404